Accessing team settings

-To configure ticket attributes for your team, navigate to Settings for your team.Ticket Properties
+To configure ticket attributes for your team, navigate to Settings for your team.Ticket properties

 Each ticket contains configurable properties that control how it’s categorized, prioritized, and routed:Status